SKB-CGN/ioBroker.energiefluss/README.md

 - use positive or negative values for consumption
 - calculcate your consumption via production and grid-feed-in, if you do not have a powermeter
 - use different states for your battery
-- add your own circle for a consuming device with different text, values and icon
+- add 4 own circles for a consuming device with different text, values and icon
 - convert all values from W into kW
 - Choose, how many decimal places you want to display (0, 1, 2) - for values and battery charging
 - choose the unit (freetext)